keva-dev/reactif/README.md

 - UNPKG CDN:

-Ractix doesn't require any special toolchain, compiler, plugins etc. It's a tiny (~5k) package that gives you everything you need to start building directly in the browser.
+Ractix is packaged to be used directly in the browser, and doesn't require any build or tools.
+It's a tiny (~5k) package that gives you everything you need to start building directly in the browser.
 Just take your idea and turn it into reality in no time!

 Just import the CDN JS file to your `index.html`: